 Around 2 years ago, we stopped buying and started making as much as we could homemade.
 One of the first commercial items we ditched was shampoo.
 Originally, I started with just a basic homemade coconut shampoo recipe, but since then, I’ve moved onto making homemade shampoo to address specific hair issues I have.
 One of those issues was extremely dull hair which mean that I wanted to make a shine boosting homemade shampoo so that my hair would look as healthy as it is.
 What followed was this amazing DIY shampoo recipe!
 It has now become a staple in my bathroom alongside of my DIY Hair Detangler, my DIY Mouthwash and my homemade bodywash!

 Since I started using this shine boosting homemade shampoo, my hair is not only much healthier, but the shine is amazing!
 Even better than the original homemade shampoo recipe I posted, this has become my new favorite go to!
 It’s super simple to make, keeps for a decent amount of time and if shine boosting isn’t what you need, it can easily be customized to address your own hair issues.
 To achieve the shine boosting effect, this DIY shampoo uses essential oils.
 I personally prefer to use Plant Therapy essential oils most of the time, but as you can see from the photo, I tend to just use whatever I happen to have on hand.
-It won’t matter what brand of oil you use as long as it is 100% pure essential oils.
+It won’t matter what brand of oil you use as long as it is 100% pure essential oils (Six Dollar Family).
 There is no official grading system for essential oils which means that anyone can use the words “therapeutic grade.
 Don’t be too concerned with those two words.
 Just be sure that what you’re using is not cut with a carrier oil or anything and you’ll be fine.
 Since this DIY shampoo recipe can be customized, I’ll add a few other common hair issues and the essential oil combinations to the bottom of this post.

 Shine Boosting Homemade Shampoo